JulienML/angular-nodejs-project/README.md

 *See the following image as an example of filtering by Name by ascending order.*
 ![Home_screen1](./screens/Home_screen1.png)

-it is the same principle for descending order.
-**Sorting cannot be done simultaneously with multiple features.**
+It is the same principle for descending order. **Sorting cannot be done simultaneously with multiple features.**

 ### Filtering